leantony/laravel-grid/docs/customize_columns.md

 	],
 ]

 // custom query.
-The `operator` option will be ignored "name" => [
+The `operator` option is ignored when you specify a query "name" => [
 	"filter" => [
 		"enabled" => true,